imjoseangel/sandbox/doc/automation.md

 Automation requires time to start, creativity, investigation, and innovation.
 Failing fast is part of the learning process.

 Check if the implemented process is *optimal and scalable*.
 Investigate alternative solutions and improvements.
-With the right mindset to *refactor* the process and the code, every team will reach its full potential.
+With the right mindset to *refactor* the process and the code, every Team will reach its full potential.

 ## From Human Intervention to Full Automation